Date of Award

 In Chapter 4 participants describe how institutionalized practices, such as the management of school space, time, and organization, and informal regulations, such as emotional expression and bodily representations, were managed in their relationships in school.
 Participants describe the relational possibilities they experienced at CHS in comparison to their public school experiences.
 Themes were developed from their narratives, including "getting to know you," "being at each other's throats," and "schooling effects."
 In Chapter 5, I consider how participants use the discourses of "being fake" and "being real" to inform themselves about the relational terrain.
 "Being fake" is their term for a deceptive representation of self, while "being real" is their term for an honest one.
 I show how they use these discourses to resist and also reproduce some of the exclusionary politics they rejected in their public school that were central to their leaving school.
 In Chapter 6, I look at how the students negotiated the dominant discourse of "hygienic" femininity, while doing conservation work in the muddy outdoors.
 Last, I address why relational regulation matters and discuss implications for future research.

 Maher, Michelle Renee, "Learning Lessons and Being Schooled: The Relational Lessons of Young Women in an Alternative High School" (2012).
-Cultural Foundations of Education - Dissertations.
-Paper 52.
+Cultural Foundations of Education - Dissertations & Theses.
+52.